Canine Hot Spots: Pictures, Solutions, and Prevention

 Hot spots, also called acute moist dermatitis or pyotraumatic dermatitis, are red, inflamed, often shiny lesions created by consistent trauma to a specific area.

 These raw, red areas are extremely itchy and can be very painful if left untreated.
-Hotspots are most commonly found around the head, neck, hips, groin, and tail.
+Hotspots are most commonly found around the head, neck, paws, hips, groin, and tail.
 Thinning or loss of fur are common in and around the spot.

 Key Identifiers of Hot Spots